 - On steep slopes, GO SLOW.

-- Alway have an escape route when in rough ground so if the machine kicks out of gear or the brakes fail or both you can steer to safety.
+- Always have an escape route when mowing or traveling over rough ground so if the machine kicks out of gear or the brakes fail or both you can steer to safety.

 - Keep the brakes properly adjusted and maintained.

-Zero-Turns are not weighted to mow up hill.
+Zero-Turns are not weighted to mow up a hill.
 Especially older zero-turn mowers.
-They will tip over backwards.
+They will tip over backward.

 - If you cannot back up the slope or if you feel uneasy on it, do not mow it with a ride-on machine.